For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 7. The tax rules can boost your Student Finance

-We touched on it earlier, but it bears repeating: if you're applying for Student Finance, remember that only taxable income is means-tested.
+We touched on it earlier, but it's worth repeating: if you're applying for Student Finance, remember that only taxable income is means-tested.
 You could lose out on a chunk of Maintenance Loan if non-taxable income is included in your calculations, so make sure your parents are aware of this too.

 Bursaries, grants and scholarships are usually tax-free (along with Student Loan money).
 They shouldn't count towards your Personal Allowance or affect any other means-tested money you want to apply for, such as benefits.
 Always get it in writing, though, to know where you stand.